Chronic obstructive pulmonary disease is a condition which affects the respiratory system, inhibiting breathing and inducing a phlegmy cough.

 Are there different side effects?

 Yes.
 However, more common side effects consistent most of these treatments include headache, dry mouth and coughing immediately after use.
-Please consult our product pages for more detailed information.
+Please consult the leaflet supplied with the medication for more detailed information.

 Is it right for me?